fujaba/EMFeRTTC18/README.md

 1. Add a compile dependency to your project in `build.gradle` of the project `jastadd-mquat-benchmark`
 1. Update [`de.tudresden.inf.st.mquat.benchmark.SolverFactory.createAvailableSolversIfNeeded`](https://git-st.inf.tu-dresden.de/stgroup/ttc18/blob/master/jastadd-mquat-benchmark/src/main/java/de/tudresden/inf/st/mquat/benchmark/SolverFactory.java#L22) to create a new instance of your solver
 1. Add the name of your solver to the benchmark settings
-	- use `jastadd-mquat-benchmark/src/main/resources/scenarios.json` for the Gradle task `benchmarkFull`
+	- Use `jastadd-mquat-benchmark/src/main/resources/scenarios.json` for the Gradle task `benchmarkFull`
-	- use `jastadd-mquat-benchmark/src/main/resources/local-benchmark-settings.json` for the Gralde task `benchmarkCustom` (see [Custom Benchmark](#custom-benchmark) for details)
+	- Use `jastadd-mquat-benchmark/src/main/resources/local-benchmark-settings.json` for the Gralde task `benchmarkCustom` (see [Custom Benchmark](#custom-benchmark) for details)
 1. Run the benchmark, either `./gradlew benchmarkFull` or `./gradlew benchmarkCustom`

 ## Custom Benchmark